Bank of America – shares correct following strong results amid broader market weakness

 Despite a 1% increase in total revenue, the bank’s net income declined by 12%, with profits from banking operations in both the global and US consumer markets falling.
 However, as in the previous quarter, the investment segment continued to show positive momentum, helping to offset the negative impact of the banking services sector.

-Bank of America Corporation Q4 2024 report
+Bank of America Corporation Q4 2024 results

 Bank of America Corporation released its Q4 2024 statistics on 16 January 2025.
 The key report highlights, compared to the corresponding period of 2023, are outlined below: